SteveQuinn1/IoT_Desktop_Device/README.md

 When the test runs (by calling the doit.bat batch file) a time stamped log is displayed as execution proceeds.
 This log is also dumped to a text file.
 Given time stamping is included, it is a useful tool to determine if there have been any dynamic changes in execution after a code change.

-Note : This testing capability requires the use of the I2C LCD library I created as it allows the user to directly read both DD and CG ram off in the LCD memory.
+Note : This testing capability requires the use of the I2C LCD library I created as it allows the user to directly read both DD and CG ram in the LCD memory.
 This is how automation is achieved.
 As far as I am aware my library is the only I2C LCD library which exposes this functionality. [here](https://github.com/SteveQuinn1/LiquidCrystal_I2C_PCF8574)

 #### data